fenherelle/ig-tiktok-wsp-bot/README.md

  ## todos

-- [ ] Generate a response when the youtube quota is exceeded.
+- [ x ] Generate a response when the youtube quota is exceeded.
 - [ ] Add a queue system to upload the videos when the youtube quota is exceeded.
+- [ ] Add a command to list the server stored videos.
 - [ ] Add a command to download the server stored videos.